dr. J.R. (Jill) Hilditch

 - Ceramic traditions and social practice at Bronze Age Phylakopi, Melos

-- Hilditch, J. R. (2017).
+- Hilditch, J. R. (in press).
 An Integrated Fabric Study of the Ceramics from Dhaskalio-Kavos, Keros.
 In A. C. Renfrew, G. Gavalas, N. Brodie, & M. J. Boyd (Eds.), Dhaskalio-Kavos.
-The sanctuary at Keros and the origins of Aegean cult practice: excavations at Dhaskalio-Kavos, Keros 2006 – 2008, Vol III.
-Cambridge: McDonald Institute for Archaeological Research. [details]
+The sanctuary at Keros and the origins of Aegean cult practice: excavations at Dhaskalio-Kavos, Keros 2006 – 2008, Vol III Cambridge: McDonald Institute for Archaeological Research.

 - Hilditch, J., Knappett, C. J., Power, M., & Pirrie, D. (2012).
 Iasos Pottery Fabrics and Technologies.
 In N. Momigliano (Ed.), Bronze Age Carian Iasos: Structures and finds from the area of the Roman Agora (c.
 3000-1500 BC) (pp. 58-106).
 (Archeologica; No. 166).
 Roma: Giorgio Bretscheider Editore. [details]